What is Segmented Market Theory?

 Breaking Down Segmented Market Theory

-The segmented market theory states that heterogeneous agents with different income needs make up the bond market.
+The segmented market theory states that heterogeneous agents with different income needs comprise the bond market.
 All these agents invest in different bond market categories (based on maturity period) based on their income needs.
-Further, the hypothesis also states that the short-term and long-term securities are fundamentally different, so they shouldn’t be placed in the same asset class.
+Further, the hypothesis also states that short-term and long-term securities are fundamentally different, so they shouldn’t be placed in the same asset class.
 Typically, the decision to invest in long-term securities involves a greater number of factors as compared to that of short-term securities.

 Advantages of Segmented Market Theory